Updated February 2024

 Use the experience making Play Dough to inspire procedural writing.
 Read the recipe together with each child having a copy.
 Take turns adding and mixing ingredients, while continuing to review and verbalize procedural language “first we add…, next, then…” review vocabulary and step-by-step ingredients.
 (Notice: after play dough ingredients are mixed, it can be cooked in the microwave.)

 Hands-on classroom cooking is best provided with small groups of 5-6 kids at a time.
-Consider asking parents to support your cooking curriculum.
+It is ideal for families to enjoy at home.
 Follow these steps:

 - Wash hands carefully and discuss hand hygiene.

 - Give each child a copy of the recipe so they can follow along and read.